PawbSocial/Lemmeric/README.md

 ## Acknowledgments

 - Thank you to the Pawb.Social admin team for helping to provide feedback during the development of this new front-end for Lemmy.🐾
+- To [Cursor](https://cursor.com/en) for making such an incredible application, because this project would not have been created without it.

 ## Support